phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     #### Step 3: Start the Services

-    Launche both services (express server and postgresql database) from the `docker-compose.yaml` file
+    Launch both services (express server and postgresql database) from the `docker-compose.yaml` file

     ```
     docker compose up
     ```

+    After running the command above, your terminal should look like this, which indicates a success in having the instance of the PostgreSQL database be seeded, as well as up and running.

+    ```
+    ```

     #### Step 4: Verify Containers are Running

-    Check that both containers (preseeded-postgres-db and express app) started sucessfully.
+    Open a separate terminal to check that both containers (preseeded-postgres-db and express app) started sucessfully.

     ```
     docker ps
     ```

-    And you should see something quite similar like the following:
+    And you should see something similar to the following:

     | CONTAINER ID | IMAGE | COMMAND | CREATED | STATUS| PORTS| NAMES |
     |---------------|----------------------------------------------------|---------------------------|------------------|--------------|-----------------------------------------------|------------------------|